Skip to content

 • Exempt – transactions are exempt from VAT.
 The net amount still appears on your VAT Return

 • No VAT – for transactions not involving VAT.
-These do not appear on your VAT Return
+These don't appear on your VAT Return

 Other VAT rates

-You cannot create your own VAT rates (such as the T codes in Sage 50).
+You can't create your own VAT rates (such as the T code in Sage 50).

 Some businesses use a sub-scheme to calculate VAT differently to the Standard 23%.
 So to record transactions with a different VAT rate: